pranavpeter2050/community/README.md

 ## PWA - Home Screen Installation (Prompt)

+We are using the in-built Vue [Banner](https://quasar.dev/vue-components/banner) component to show a prompt to user to install our app on their (mobile) device.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.